MicrosoftDocs/power-pages-docs/power-pages-docs/admin/add-custom-domain.md

 Legend:

-1. Delete the existing binding by selecting the ellipse, then choose **Delete**.
+1. To elete the existing binding, select the ellipse, then choose **Delete**.
 1. Select the **+ New** button to add a new SSL certificate.

 ### See also